savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise01-BasicAuthentication/README.md

 ## Run the application
 1. Install dependencies `npm install`

-1. Note the security warnings.
-Follow the instructions to run `npm audit`.

-	Which package had a vulnerability?

-1. Run the command as instructed to fix the issue.

-1. Run the server `node server.js`
+2. Run the server `node server.js`

-1. Point a browser at the URL `http://localhost:3000`
+3. Point a browser at the URL `http://localhost:3000`

 ## Steps: